 There are two boats a week between Bluefields and the Corn Islands.
 An important route is El Rama to Bluefields, down the Río Escondido.
 Boats for trips around Bluefields, Bilwi and Waspám are convenient as well.
 And it is also possible to visit one of many hundreds of the islands in Lake Nicaragua, which are very beautiful.
 Isla Ometeppe is one of the more popular ones.
 Frequent ferries include those from San Jorge and two boats a week from Granada, continuing to San Carlos and from there down the Rio San Juan to Boca de Sabalos, El Castillo and to San Juan del Norte on the Caribbean coast.
 From there, it's possible to travel north again to Bluefields.
 The San Juan del Sur region is a good place to travel around by boat taxi.

+Other tourists can obtain a Tourist Card for US$10 valid for 1 month to 3 months (depending on citizenship - Canada and USA are allowed 90 days) upon arrival, provided with a valid passport with at least six months to run.
+There is also a US$32 departure tax which is included in airfares with major airlines (American, COPA and TACA definitely).
 Note that since 2006 a 90-day stay actually means a stay within the Centro America 4 (CA4) region, including Honduras, El Salvador and Guatemala.
 You can extend the stay with another 90 days, after which you have to leave the region, for example to Belize, Mexico or Costa Rica.

 See also Money Matters